 - Product level tells you the product level you are currently running. - Change product level: opens the product level selection dialog.
 When in trial mode, you can choose and evaluate all product levels.
 With an activated license, you can change your product level only to lower levels. - Trial mode duration: information about the remaining days for product evaluation. - Purchase License: button directs you to the NiceLabel online store. - Activate license: button opens the Designer license activation dialog.
-See NiceLabel 2019 installation guide for details about the license activation process.
-After activating the license, this button is renamed to Deactivate License after clicking it and confirming the deactivation, your copy of Designer is no longer activated.
+See NiceLabel 10 installation quide for details about the license activation process.
+After activating the license, this button is renamed to Deactivate License - after clicking it and confirming the deactivation, your copy of Designer is no longer activated.

-NOTE: These segments are no longer visible after purchasing and activating the product license.
+These segments are no longer visible after purchasing and activating the product license.

-NOTE: Product level changes take effect after you restart Designer.
+Product level changes take effect after you restart Designer.

-NOTE: If NiceLabel 2019 has been installed with predefined product level (i.e., the level has been defined by the license key), product level selection is not required during first start.
+If NiceLabel 10 has been installed with predefined product level (i.e., the level has been defined by the license key), product level selection is not required during first start.

-- License type: is the type of license that you are using to run the NiceLabel 2019.
-If you activated the Designer by signing into the Label Cloud, here is where you see the Edition of your cloud. - Upgrade license: opens the product level upgrade dialog.
-See NiceLabel 2019 installation guide for details about the license upgrade process.
+- License type: is the type of license that you are using to run the NiceLabel 10.
+If you activated the Designer by signing into the NiceLabel Cloud, here is where you see the Edition of your cloud. - Upgrade license: opens the product level upgrade dialog.
+See NiceLabel 10 installation guide for details about the license upgrade process.

-NOTE: NiceLabel 2019 upgrades automatically if the upgraded license is available on your network.
+NiceLabel 10 upgrades automatically if the upgraded license is available on your network.

-- Printer limit: is the maximum number of printers that you can use with your NiceLabel license. - Account: if you are signed into Label Cloud, Designer displays the name of you cloud account. - User: if you are signed into Label Cloud, Designer displays your Label Cloud user name.
+- Printer limit: is the maximum number of printers that you can use with your NiceLabel license. - Account: if you are signed into NiceLabel Cloud, Designer displays the name of you cloud account. - · User: if you are signed into NiceLabel Cloud, Designer displays your NiceLabel Cloud user name.

-Software information contains information about the installed copy of NiceLabel 2019 - license, license key, and installed version.
-If a newer version of NiceLabel 2019 is available, a notification link appears on the page automatically.
+Software information contains information about the installed copy of NiceLabel 10 - license, license key, and installed version.
+If a newer version of is available, a notification link appears on the page automatically.
 Click on the link to download and install the latest version.

-3.5.3.11.1 Working Offline (without Label Cloud Connection)
+2.6.3.11.1.
+WORKING OFFLINE (WITHOUT NICELABEL CLOUD CONNECTION)

-PRODUCT LEVEL INFO: This section is applicable if your NiceLabel 2019 is signed in to the Label Cloud
+This section is applicable if your NiceLabel 10 is signed in to the NiceLabel Cloud

-If your Designer is signed in to the Label Cloud, and you lose the internet connection, you must reestablish the connection in up to five days.
-Without reconnecting with your Label Cloud, Designer closes automatically.
+If your Designer is signed in to the NiceLabel Cloud, and you lose the internet connection, you must reestablish the connection in up to five days.
+Without reconnecting with your NiceLabel Cloud, Designer closes automatically.